 - 1 Press the preprogrammed Emergency button.
-A tone sounds and the display shows Emergency. - 2 A dispatcher acknowledgment Ack received display follows.
+A tone sounds and the display alternates EMERGENCY and the home display. - 2 A dispatcher acknowledgment ACK RECEIVED display follows.

 AND, Trunking Only:

 A high-pitched tone indicates that the alarm has been received by the trunked system's central controller.